How ‘Z’ became a symbol for supporting Russia’s invasion of Ukraine

 “Everyone can easily draw it.
 They can endow it with all sorts of different meanings. … And no one quite knows whether it’s true or not,” he said, adding that there is no “real meaning” for the symbol.

 Some people have connected it to the fictional character Zorro, the vigilante fighting to protect the common people.
 Or to “For Victory.”
 Or to “Zapad,” the Russian word for “West.”
-Or to the Saint George’s ribbon symbolizing heroism and resistance.
+Or to the Saint George’s ribbon, symbolizing heroism and resistance.

 “The real meaning is all of those meanings,” Yurchak said.
 “It becomes that the multivalence of these meanings is the strength of the symbol.”